ImCesar/cassess/README.md

 ### Baseline Installation Procedure ###
 After cloning the project start a new Maven project and select the pom.xml file to begin the Project.

+After loading the package and dependencies run the terminal command:

+ mvn package

-You can either run the CassessApplication.java file to run the server or you can use the terminal command "mvn spring-boot:run"
+You can then either run the CassessApplication.java file to run the server or you can use the terminal command "mvn spring-boot:run"

 After completing this step navigate to: